 Flyer distribution, review writing, photography for blogs are the best alternatives to get to events for free.
 You enjoy the show and you enjoy sharing it.
 And there is always someone basking in Kreuzberg.
 Music is really not a problem.

 Why paying?
-U-bahn controllers are always wearing a uniform (with REAR exceptions) and they are easy to spot, when the s-bahn workers wear what they want.
-Or grab a bicycle, the cheapest one would cost you 30 euros and last at least a year.
+U-bahn controllers often wear a uniform and they are easy to spot, when the s-bahn workers dress casual.
+If they catch a fake address abroad also works.
+Or grab a bicycle, and ride wherever you want; the cheapest one would cost you 30 euros and last at least a year.
 Just give it some love.

 The most painful question, I guess.
 Most people work in shops, cafes, and bars when their German is not that good.
 And yes, many of them get paid under the table, that’s why the unemployment percentage in Berlin is really high.
 There are also plenty International companies running their business in Berlin (Berlin is the city of tech startups).
 I cannot give you a list, because there is no such, and it would be crazy long anyway.
 But you can check: http://berlinstartupjobs.com/